Whiplash (Neck Sprain)

 How is Whiplash Diagnosed?

-A thorough assessment of your condition is essential for planning your treatment.
+A thorough assessment of your condition is essential for planning cervical neck sprain treatment.
 During your physical evaluation, your doctor will ask questions about your health and the triggering experience that led to your pain.
 Your doctor will evaluate your pain areas and may ask you to do any activity that irritates your condition.

 Next, your doctor will utilize sophisticated diagnostic imaging technology to examine your soft tissue.
 This screening will involve using MRI and other diagnostic screening technology to let your doctor inspect the affected discs, muscles, and ligaments.
 These screenings will also help rule out conditions like abnormalities or fractures that can also cause whiplash-type symptoms.

-Your doctor may recommend OTC medication like aspirin or acetaminophen, or they may prescribe painkillers and muscle relaxers to reduce pain.
+If you have suffered a more severe whiplash injury, your Resurgens physician may recommend OTC medication like aspirin or acetaminophen, or they may prescribe pain medications and muscle relaxers to reduce pain.
 If your doctor prescribes these drugs, please take care with them as they are habit-forming and dangerous.

-Physical therapy will help you regain strength and flexibility in your neck as you heal.
+Physical therapy for whiplash will help you regain strength and flexibility in your neck as you heal.
 These exercises and stretches can help improve your recovery time, and may even help prevent you from future neck strains.
+Chiropractic care may also be recommended as an additional neck sprain treatment.
 Some patients will receive neck or spine injections to assist with their healing.

 For extreme conditions, your doctor may recommend stabilizing your neck with a foam collar.
 A foam collar provides your neck with ideal conditions for healing.

 As you heal, you can begin exercising again.
-Your doctor will be able to advise you on proper exercise routines.
-If you overexert yourself before your whiplash heals, it can exacerbate your condition and cause chronic neck pain.
+Your whiplash doctor will be able to advise you on how to exercise safely and prevent future injuries.
+If you overexert yourself before your whiplash injury heals, it can exacerbate your condition and cause chronic neck pain.

 Trust our physicians to help you get moving again.
 Book an appointment now with the physicians at Resurgens Spine Center.